synfinner/Promptr/README.md

 - `npm run start` – Serve the production build (also binds to `0.0.0.0`).
 - `npm run lint` – Run ESLint over the codebase.
 - `npm run db:generate` – Scaffold a Drizzle migration from the current schema.
-- `npm run db:push` – Apply migrations to the SQLite database.
+- `npm run db:push` – Apply migrations if you generate custom SQL.

 ## Deployment
 1. Build the app locally or in CI: